 Deductions

 Tax deductions allow you to subtract certain expenses from your income before filing taxes.
-You may be able to deduct contributions to retirement plans or interest payments on your mortgage.
+For example, you may be able to deduct contributions to retirement plans or interest payments on your mortgage.

 Tax Credits

-Not to confuse with deductions, tax credits are subtracted from the amount you owe in taxes and reduce your total tax liability.
-Unlike deductions, tax credits are the same for everyone eligible — deductions depend on your marginal tax rate.
+Not to be confused with deductions, tax credits are subtracted from the amount you owe in taxes and reduce your total tax liability.
+Unlike deductions, tax credits are the same for everyone eligible — the value of deductions depends on your marginal tax rate.

-Below are a few common tax credits most taxpayers can claim:
+Below are a few common tax credits taxpayers may be able to claim:

 - Child Tax Credit (CTC):